Hourly activity goals help you cut back on your stationary time throughout the day.

 Do all steps count toward my goal?

-Only steps recorded by your Fitbit tracker are counted.
+Only steps recorded by your Fitbit device are counted.
 If you manually log steps on your dashboard or use the MobileTrack feature, those steps aren't counted towards your hourly activity goal.